-Under AASB 132 Financial Instruments: Presentation, puttable financial instruments meet the definition of a financial liability to be classified as equity where certain criteria are met.
+Under AASB 132 Financial Instruments: Presentation, puttable financial instruments are classified as equity where certain criteria are met.
 The Fund shall classify a financial instrument as an equity instrument from the date when the instrument has all the features and meets the conditions set out in Note 2(c).
 The Fund's units are classified as equity as they meet the definition of a financial instrument to be classified as equity.